 Symptoms of hypoglycemia in dogs usually begin mildly with signs of low energy.
 However, these can progress to more dangerous symptoms quickly if left untreated.
 Sometimes symptoms come and go, while other times they are persistent.

-If you spot the following signs that your dog is hypoglycemic, then you should take them to the vet immediately:
+If you spot some or all of the following signs that your dog is hypoglycemic, then you should take them to the vet immediately:

 - Slow response to stimuli